santino79/scc-11ty/src/posts/sql-not/index.md

 ---
-title: "Lesson 9: Filtering results using the WHERE Clause and the NOT operator."
+title: "Filtering results using the WHERE Clause and the NOT operator."
 date: 1909-01-01
 tags: lessons
 featured_image: